Skip to main content

 Are there tax incentives for historic preservation?

 Yes.
 St. Petersburg offers a 10-year property tax freeze on ad valorem taxes for owners who maintain historical accuracy and preserve specified materials.
-The historic review board provides a list of requirements you need to meet to qualify for this incentive.
+The St. Petersburg Historic Preservation Office provides the list of qualifying requirements.
+For properties listed on the National Register, federal tax credits of 20% of qualified rehabilitation expenses may also apply.
+These incentives can offset 15-25% of total project cost on eligible historic renovations.

 TESTIMONIALS